bugzilla/bugzilla.github.io/contributing/funding.md

 companies get the quickest results by customizing their local copy only for their own use, and not taking the time to contribute those changes to the public version.
 Being able to upgrade it down the line without losing their customizations is "someone else's problem in the future."
-(Indidentally, we'd love your help if you're a company that uses Bugzilla and can let one of your internal developers spend a couple hours per week on Bugzilla!)</p>
+(Incidentally, we'd love your help if you're a company that uses Bugzilla and can let one of your internal developers spend a couple hours per week on Bugzilla!)</p>